PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 fmri dataset.
 PyMVPA has several helper functions to load data from specialized formats, and the one for fMRI data is `~mvpa.datasets.mri.fmri_dataset()`.
-The example dataset we are going to look at is the single subject from Haxby et al.  (2001) that we already loaded in part one of this tutorial.
+The example dataset we are going to look at is a single subject from Haxby et al. (2001) that we already loaded in part one of this tutorial.
 For more convenience, and less typing we first specify the path of the directory with the fMRI data.